1. Prepare the executable#

 Warning

-When manually compiling (outside pyCIF), make sure that your environment is consistent with what pyCIF uses for your platform.
-In particular, make sure that environment variables and modules (e.g., NetCDF) are well set-up.
+When compiling manually (outside pyCIF), ensure that your environment is consistent with the one pyCIF uses for your platform.
+In particular, check that all environment variables and modules (e.g. NetCDF) are correctly set.